rook/rook/Documentation/Storage-Configuration/ceph-teardown.md

 If the `cleanupPolicy` was not added to the CephCluster CR before deleting the cluster, these manual steps are required to tear down the cluster.

-Connect to each machine and delete the namespace directory under `dataDirHostPath`, for example `/var/lib/rook/rook-ceph`.
+Connect to each machine and delete all files under `dataDirHostPath`.

 #### Zapping Devices